abedshamia/Climostate/README.md

 - see the temperature of the selected city of the country I'm looking for
 - see the forecast for 3 days of the selected city inthe country I'm looking for

-## **User Journey**  :pencil2:
+## **User Journey**  :pencil2: <span id="journey"></span>
- When the user enters the Event web application home, he/she can view different sections that shows (features - testimonials - explore places)  He/She can choose the desired section to view by clicking on to its name on the navigation bar or by scrolling and then transferring to it.
-At the home page, she/he look up for the desired country by typing its name and click "Get Started!".
+ - As the user enters the Event web application home, he can view different sections that shows (Features - Testimonials - Explore places).
+ - The user can navigate to the desired section to see by clicking on to it in the navigation bar or by scrolling and going to it.
+ - The user can look up for the desired country by typing its name and click "Get Started!".

- After the user clicks on the "Get Started!" button on the home page, he will be moved to an desired country page in which he/she can view different cards about the country including its photo, general info, cities' weather state and next 3 days state for the country.
+ - The user then will be moved to the desired country page in which he was looking for.
+ - The user will see different cards about the country including a (Photo, General info, Cities and Weather state for the next 3 days for the city).
+ - Even if the user hinted about the country he is looking for, our application will try to match his hint with the expected country to be shown.
+ - if invalid input was typed, the user will simply be navigated to a page which tells him that no country found.

-## **Features** :
+## **Features** :stars: <span id="features"></span>

 * Easy to use.
 * Displays weather forecasts in a clear and easy to understand manner.